 What to keep in mind

-• Vertical videos perform best because they take up more screen space
+- Vertical videos and Pinterest video ads perform best because they take up more screen space

-• Use square or vertical formats for better visibility in the feed
+- Use square or vertical formats for Pinterest ad specs for better visibility in the feed

 8. Google Business video sizes

-For Google Business video, I recommend using 1280×720 (16:9).
+For any Google Business profile page video (formerly known as Google My Business video), I recommend using 1280×720 (16:9).
 This format is simple, widely supported, and works well across different devices and search placements.
+If you have bigger videos from other video platforms that you think could work on Google Business, use a video compression tool to bring it to the right size.

 Unlike other social media platforms, Google Business videos are not about reach or discovery in a feed.
 They’re about building trust and giving context when someone is already searching for your business.